-As your toddler grows, paying attention to their nutritional needs and making sure they have a balanced diet is important so they can grow strong and healthy.
-Part of a healthy diet for any toddler are foods that contain prebiotics which help improve your toddler’s gut health.
+As your toddler grows, he or she learns in very physical ways and is quite active and mobile.
+Toddlers are constantly playing, exploring their surroundings, and learning new skills every waking day.
+So paying attention to their nutritional needs and making sure they have a balanced diet is important so they can grow strong and healthy.
+Part of a healthy diet for any toddler includes foods that contain prebiotics, which help improve your toddler’s gut health.
 You can actively include prebiotics in his or her diet to promote a healthy body and digestive system.

 What are Prebiotics?